mathematicalcoffee/mathematicalcoffee.github.io/index.md

     - [x] categories (/category/{category}): category cloud or list at the end of the post
     - [x] author (/author/{author}): click author name, also about page, maybe sidebar
     - [x] date search (?) (/year/{year}, /month/{month}): from blog archive widget (?)
+- [x] 'rake edit_post' to refresh the 'updated' field of metadata to the current time.

 ## stretch goals